 The eating plans below will help your body keep the metabolism high and burn calories throughout the day.
 Limiting fat and processed carbs, and adding fiber and protein will lean you out quickly and in a healthy manner.

-Four to five times a week of 45-60 minutes of cardio exercises - elliptical gliding, walking, jogging, swimming, rowing, or biking are great examples of how to burn calories.
-If you're overweight and need to lose over 50 lbs., I do not recommend running.
-Select a non-impact form of the aerobics listed above.
+Four to five times a week of 45-60 minutes of cardio exercises -- elliptical gliding, walking, jogging, swimming, rowing or biking -- are great examples of how to burn calories.
+If you need to lose more than 50 pounds, I do not recommend running.
+Select one of the non-impact aerobics listed above.

-Weights or PT program - Lift weights or PT (pushups, sit-ups, pull-ups, squats, lunges, crunches) every other day 3 times a week.
-Also add some neck exercises into your day by simply lying on the floor and raise your head until your chin touches your collarbones - repeat 20-30 times.
-Then lift your head off the floor and shake your head as if you were nodding "no" - repeat 20-30 times.
+Lift weights or PT (push-ups, sit-ups, pull-ups, squats, lunges, crunches) every other day three times a week.
+Also add neck exercises into your day by simply lying on the floor and raising your head until your chin touches your collarbone 20-30 times.
+Then lift your head off the floor and shake your head as if you were nodding "no" 20-30 times.
 This will help you add some girth to your neck in a relatively short period of time.